lcampbell-rewst/docs.rewst.help/cluck-university/rewst-foundations/managing-workflow-paths/introduction-to-workflow-logic-microsoft-apis.md

 ### Action Item

-* Open up the workflow we started building earlier in[building-a-basic-form-and-workflow](../building-a-basic-form-and-workflow/ "mention")
+* Open up the workflow we started building earlier in [building-a-basic-form-and-workflow](../building-a-basic-form-and-workflow/ "mention")
 * Grab a beverage and get ready to dive into building out the rest of the workflow!

 ## Navigation